 In 2011, Bryce co-founded Ocean Preservation Alliance - a hybrid business connecting the yachting and scientific communities through world-class exploration.
 OPA's success was making science and discovery relevant in yachting and this opened up new opportunities for collaboration, funding, and solutions.

 He has organized/led/joined high-level scientific and exploration expeditions to Midway Atoll, Palmyra Atoll, Niihau, Palau (x2), Tahiti, Fiji, Rarotonga, Australia (x2), New Zealand, Japan (x3), China, India, Thailand, Indonesia, Malaysia, Egypt, Turkey, Italy, France, Canary Islands, Galapagos Islands (x2), Cocos Island, Islas de Revillagigedos (x3), Mexico (x5), Haiti, Grenada, St Johns, St Croix, Dominica, Saba, St. Lucia, Bermuda, Bahamas, Channel Islands, and the Florida Keys.

-Bryce is also Co-Founder and Managing Director of Ocean Preservation Alliance, an organization that connects scientists and NGOs with super-yachts around the world.
-Independently, his solution-based strategy work focuses on all water, people, land and cultural issues challenging us today.
-Bryce also sits on the International Board of Directors for WildAid and has his fine art photography, on recycled slabs of aluminum, represented at New River Fine Art on Las Olas Blvd in Ft Lauderdale, Florida.
+Bryce is a proud husband and father of three, a Mission Blue Hope Spot Champion for Palmyra Atoll, and also sits on the International Board of Directors for WildAid.
+His fine art photography, on recycled slabs of aluminum, is represented at New River Fine Art on Las Olas Blvd in Ft Lauderdale, Florida.

 IMDB page HERE: